Hari-nāma Cintāmaṇi – Chapter Four

 asat-saṅga-tyāge haya vaiṣṇava-ācāra

 “The conduct of a Vaiṣṇava is that he always avoids bad association.
 By bad association one continuously shows contempt for sādhus.

 “The śāstra says that bad association is of two types.
 Of the two, one of these is inappropriate association with females.
 (13)

 (13) Shunning bad association is the primary conduct for a Vaiṣṇava.
 Bad association is of two types – improper association with women and with non-devotees.
 For the female devotee, improper association with a man is also said to be bad association.
-Illicit association with women and association with women according to religious principles are the two kinds of association with women.
+Illicit association with women, and association with women according to religious principles, are the two kinds of association with females.

 yoṣit-saṅgi-saṅgī punaḥ tāra madhye gaṇya